 At Hillcross Primary School we pride ourselves on being an educationally inclusive school.
-We fully uphold our duty under the Equality Act 2010 to ensure that teaching is accessible to all children, including those who are and/or have family members or friends who are lesbian, gay, bisexual or transgender (LGBT+).
+We fully uphold our duty under the Equality Act 2010 to ensure that teaching is accessible to all children, including those who are and/or have family members or friends who are lesbian, gay, bisexual or transgender (LGBT).
 Inclusive SRE fosters good relations between children and tackles all types of prejudice - including homophobia - and promotes understanding and respect.
-This enables Hillcross Primary School to meet the requirements and live the intended spirit of the Equality Act 2010 and uphold the British Values of Individual Liberty and Mutual Respect and Tolerance for Different Faiths and Beliefs.
+This enables Hillcross Primary School to meet the requirements and live the intended spirit of the Equality Act 2010 and uphold the British Value of Individual Liberty.

-All children - whatever their experience, background and identity - are entitled to a high quality RSHE curriculum that helps build confidence, a positive sense of self and the knowledge they need to stay safe and healthy.
+All children - whatever their experience, background and identity - are entitled to a high quality RSHE curriculum that helps them build confidence, a positive sense of self and the knowledge they need to stay safe and healthy.
 All classes include pupils with different abilities and disabilities, experiences and backgrounds, gender and sexual identities.
 Staff ensure that content, approach and the use of inclusive language reflect the diversity of the school community and help each and every pupil to feel valued and included in the classroom.